-Western embarks on its fifth strategic summer conservation campaign – and is seeking support from building occupants.
+Western embarks on its sixth strategic summer conservation campaign – and is seeking support from building occupants.

 Facilities Management continues to lead the initiative, cutting a portion of the University’s multi-million dollar hydro bill.

 In previous years, this strategic approach has mitigated roughly $1 million in utility fees and we expect our combined actions can be as successful this year.

 Forecast: Likelihood of a peak day in the upcoming week